An impressive voice over demo will lead casting directors to hire you for voice over projects and help launch your voice acting career.

-Consider the broad range of entertainment where animated characters come into play: TV programs and animated films (both for children and adults), dubbed foreign language cartoons, video games, computer games, mobile apps, talking toys… and the list goes on.
-Your ticket in this field likely won’t involve honing in on your best Dora the Explorer impression, but rather by developing your own unique voice by mimicking and being inspired by the kinds of characters that speak to you from movies and television.
+Consider the broad range of entertainment where animated characters come into play: TV programs and animated films (both for children and adults), dubbed foreign language cartoons, video games, computer games, mobile apps, talking toys…the list goes on.
+Your ticket in this field likely won’t involve honing in on your best Dora the Explorer impression, but rather developing your own unique voice by mimicking and being inspired by the kinds of characters that speak to you from movies and television.

 Working in animation really allows you to unleash your acting chops.
 To achieve the most vivid performance, you’ll want to use exaggerated facial expressions and arm movements to give your character a persona that is larger than life.

-Audiobooks have experienced a recent surge in popularity, resulting in a larger market for voices that specialize in narration: soothing, engaging voices that can be listened to for hours on end.
+Audiobooks have experienced a surge in popularity with the rise of audio-first preferences among the general population, resulting in a larger market for voices that specialize in narration: soothing, engaging voices that can be listened to for hours on end.

 If you like reading dramatic monologues or fiction, for example, perform reads of that literary style and see how you sound.
 Record the genre of literature that you would normally read for pleasure, and you’ll yield the best performance for your demos.

 Voice over is highly sought after in the corporate world, and these bread-and-butter jobs can be a thrilling way to establish yourself locally and internationally.
-Every business requires some type of voice over, from telephone recording to employee training videos, elearning modules, medical videos, explainer videos, corporate narration translation, and voice over welcoming visitors to company websites.
+Every business requires some type of voice over, from telephone recording to employee training videos, eLearning modules, medical videos, explainer videos, corporate narration translation, and voice over welcoming visitors to company websites via video.

 Try to produce a handful of various business demos to showcase everything that you can bring to the table.
 Our recommendation would be to create a demo for a fun explainer video, another for telephone prompts, and an employee training video.
 A combo of these three shows that you can serve a variety of corporate needs, and proves you have what it takes to act as a company’s voice.